mattrussi/gitlab-com-runbooks/howto/sharding.md

 p = Project.find_by_full_path('<my-namespace/my-group/my-project>')  # find by name
 p = Project.find(<project_id>) # or by project id
-p.repository_storage # check that it is the correct shard p.repsitory_read_only? # this should be set to false
+p.repository_storage # check that it is the correct shard p.repository_read_only? # this should be set to false
 ```